 Today is a free day in Berlin, so take time to investigate some of the sights you would have seen yesterday on the driving tour, or strike out on your own to discover more of the city for yourself - the choice is yours!
 For an incredible bird's eye view of the city, head up the Berlin TV tower - located close to Alexanderplatz, it has become an icon of the capital.
 Fancy some museum action?
 Then head over to the museum island, a collection of five world-famous museums on an island in the heart of Berlin’s city centre.
 After a day of exploring you may wish to relax or party; Berlin has you covered, with an incredibly vibrant nightlife offering plenty of bars, clubs and shows - from theatre to cabaret.

-After breakfast, we say goodbye to Berlin and head to Hannover for lunch.
-The centre of town was reconstructed in a medieval style after WWII; it's compact size makes for the perfect destination to explore during your lunch stop!
+After breakfast, we say goodbye to Berlin and head to the Lower Saxony region, where we'll make a stop with free time for lunch.
 We then leave Germany and cross into the Netherlands, arriving back at our Amsterdam hotel tonight - say farewell to your tour leader, driver and fellow passengers and celebrate your last night on tour together.